The CCBR BioBank Initiative

-Vercauteren S, Zapf R, Sutherland H
+Vercauteren S and Zapf R and Sutherland H

 Constitutively active Notch4 promotes early human hematopoietic progenitor cell maintenance while inhibiting differentiation and causes lymphoid abnormalities in vivo.

-Vercauteren SM, Sutherland HJ
+Vercauteren SM and Sutherland HJ

 Detection and clinical significance of human acute myeloid leukaemia progenitors capable of long-term proliferation in vitro.

 Sutherland H and Blair A and Vercauteren S and Zapf R